gibsjose/cpp-cheat-sheet/README.md

 Hopefully you find them useful, and please open an issue or submit a PR if you find incorrect or missing information!

+P.S. - I didn't get the job at Google :wink:

 ## Contributors
 Many thanks to the following for their contributions: